 How to create a Virtual Machine Scale Set with Visual Studio

-Azure Virtual Machine Scale Sets is an Azure Compute resource to deploy and manage a collection of similar virtual machines with auto-scale and load balancing.
+Azure Virtual Machine Scale Sets is an Azure Compute resource to deploy and manage a collection of similar virtual machines with autoscale and load balancing.
 You can provision and deploy Virtual Machine Scale Sets using Azure Resource Manager Templates.
-Azure Resource Manager Templates can be deployed using Azure CLI, PowerShell, REST and also directly from Visual Studio.
-Visual Studio provides a set of example templates, which can be deployed as part of an Azure Resource Group Deployment project.
+Azure Resource Manager templates can be deployed using Azure CLI, PowerShell, REST and also directly from Visual Studio.
+Visual Studio provides a set of example templates, which you can deploy as part of an Azure Resource Group deployment project.

 Azure Resource Group deployments are a way to group and publish a set of related Azure resources in a single deployment operation.
-You can learn more about them here: Creating and deploying Azure resource groups through Visual Studio.
+For more information, see Creating and deploying Azure resource groups through Visual Studio.

-To get started deploying Virtual Machine Scale Sets in Visual Studio, you need the following:
+To get started deploying Virtual Machine Scale Sets in Visual Studio, you need the following prerequisites:

 - Visual Studio 2013 or later

 This article uses Visual Studio 2019 with Azure SDK 2.8.

 Open Visual Studio and select Create a new project.

 In Create a new project, choose Azure Resource Group for C# and then select Next.

 In Configure your new project, enter a name and select Create.